-Sustainable gift ideas: the ultimate guide for home and travel 2020
+Sustainable gift ideas: the ultimate guide for home & travel 2020

-The holiday season is upon us again!
 Giving a gift to a loved one can be a beautiful way to demonstrate your feelings… or a stressful and expensive exercise in consumerism.
-The season of giving should be about thoughtfulness and gratitude, and it doesn’t need to cost the earth.
+Giving should be about thoughtfulness and gratitude, and it doesn’t need to cost the earth.
 Sustainable gift ideas aim to use materials that already exist, support artisans and all workers fairly, minimise negative impact on the environment, and give back in a positive manner.

-I’ve done a huge amount of research for you here, so you can easily find an ethical and eco-friendly gift for that special someone.
+I’ve done a huge amount of research for you here, so you can easily find ethical and sustainable gift ideas for that special someone.
 Each product has been vetted to ensure it’s a sustainable option, and you can choose to buy it from my included links or find it locally.

-This gift guide is suitable for Christmas gifts, Hanukkah gifts, birthdays, or any reason!
+This gift guide is suitable for Christmas gifts, Hanukkah gifts, birthdays, Mother’s Day, Father’s Day, or any reason!
 It will help you to find meaningful, useful and environmentally friendly gifts for anyone in your life.
 Below are ideas that have been recycled, upcycled, and made with non-toxic materials and processes.
 They’re also fairly-traded, reusable, responsibly-produced, vegan-friendly, and come from stores I trust to be ethical.

 Pin this post for later:

-Still, if you can buy gifts within your local town, or make them yourself, that will always be a better option than buying online.
+Still, if you can buy presents within your local town, or make them yourself, that will always be a better option than buying online.
 But since you’re here I assume some internet ordering is necessary for you!
-Please browse each store that has an item you’re interested in below, to see if you can combine the packaging with several things you need.
-Or ask a friend if they need something too!

 But being such a big post means that there’s a lot of info here, so to avoid overwhelm, use the table of contents to easily find the person you’re shopping for, or browse each section and find a suggestion for your location in the table columns: AUS/NZ is always the left column, US/CA is the middle column, and the UK is right column.